toothpicklove17/Forest-Tree-Hole/README.md

 # Forest Tree Hole 🌳

-A modern React social media app with AI integration, built with Vite and TypeScript.
+A modern React social media app built with Vite and TypeScript.

 ## Features